wirelab/refinerycms-mailchimp/readme.md

     rails generate refinerycms_testing

-You can now run all engine specs and Cucumber features with 'rake', or run them separately with 'rake spec' and 'rake cucumber'.
+You can now run all engine specs and features with `rake`, or run them separately with `rake spec` and `rake cucumber`.